 Think again.

-Streets of Rage 4 - Adam
+Streets of Rage 4 Switch

-Adam and the ring of fire
+Adam and the Ring of Fire.
+Source: Screen capture

 Let’s break down the features, as I know a lot of you don’t like reading through walls of text: